Chen Hsiao-yun

 Chen Hsiao-yun (陳小雲 (Chén Xiǎoyún, Tân Sió-hûn); 1958–), real name Chen Yun Xia (陳雲霞), is a Taiwanese Hokkien pop music singer.
 She graduated from the provincial Taichung Home Economics and Commercial High School and worked as an accountant.
 When she was young, she co-founded a coffee shop with a friend, and while working there, she was already noted for her frequent singing; she was later promoted and selected to sing in a hotel in Taichung. and it was not until she was invited by a record company that she began her career as a singer.
-She has now retired from singing.
+She has now retired from singing and has ordained as a Buddhist nun.

 Performing Experience

 In 1985, Chen was invited by Jima Recording (吉馬唱片) to record her debut album "Dancing Lady" (舞女 (Bú-lú)), which became a big hit.
 The hit song "Dancing Lady" was a popular song and was sung all over the streets.
-However, as it was still a period of martial law, the theme of the song was related to the night life in Taiwan's night markets, and depicted the sad situation of dancers in the society.
-The Nationalist Government's Police Headquarters and the Bureau of Information Technology of the Executive Yuan thought that these songs depicting liquor and dance halls would corrupt the social atmosphere and cause people to get into the bad habits, and therefore banned all songs with lyrics on these themes to avoid promoting the wrong trend.
-It was not until 1987 that Taiwan declared the lifting of martial law that songs such as 'Dancing Lady' saw the light of day, and Chen officially joined Jima Recording as a contract singer to launch her singing career.
+However, as martial law was still in effect, the song's themes of night life in Taiwan's night markets and its depiction of the sad situation of paid dance parners was controversial.
+The Nationalist Government's Police Headquarters and the Bureau of Information Technology of the Executive Yuan thought that these songs depicting liquor and dance halls would corrupt society and encourage "bad abits", and therefore banned all songs with those themes.
+It was not until 1987 that Taiwan declared the lifting of martial law that songs such as 'Dancing Lady' saw the light of day, and Chen officially joined Jima (Golden Horse) Records as a contract singer to launch her singing career.
 Nevertheless, it would become a factor in the revival of Taiwanese Hokkien pop music.

 Since then, Chen has released a number of best-selling records and albums on Jima Recording, including 1986's "Don't Lose Hope" (免失志 (Bián Sit-chì)).
 "Don't Lose Hope" was one of the songs in the movie A Better Tomorrow.
 With the help of the movie, the album "A Better Tomorrow" sold even better than "Dancing Lady", and in 1990, during the presidential election, she released the album "There's Always a Chance to Become the President", the title track of which was "There's Always a Chance to Become the President" (做總統有機會), which was shortlisted for the Best Female Vocalist Award at the 2nd Golden Melody Awards, making her a big hit at the same time.